AIS-Bonn/dexterity/docs/dexterity.md

-Dexterity
+dexterity
 =======

 This document explains the environments and functionalities added to IsaacGymEnvs by dexterity.

 Overview
 --------
-Dexterity environments make use of the same underlying structure as the factory tasks.
+dexterity environments make use of the same underlying structure as the factory tasks.
 Specifically, dexterity uses an underlying [base](../isaacgymenvs/tasks/dexterity/base/base.py) class. [environment](../isaacgymenvs/tasks/dexterity/env/) classes (e.g. hammer) are derived from the base class to create different scenes.
 From each environment, multiple [tasks](../isaacgymenvs/tasks/dexterity/task/) can be created that specify the objective for this setting.

 The tasks included so far are: **DexterityTaskBinPick**, **DexterityTaskDrillPickAndPlace**, **DexterityTaskHammerDriveNail**, and **DexterityTaskObjectLift**.